 Jesus would have never felt distant from God before.
 This was new.
 His ministry had started with his baptism and an audible affirmation that God was pleased with him.
 He captivated people, teaching with authority and wisdom.
 He performed miracles.
 He challenged authority and injustice.
 God was with him, using him and blessing what he did.
 Now, his prayers go unheard.
 His life unravels.
 The world rejects him.
 And God is silent.

 If we look around the world today, with the pandemic still having an impact and horrific wars in Ukraine and Yemen, I’m sure many of us are feeling as Jesus did on that first Good Friday.
-‘Where are you God?’ is a question, a cry, many of us have uttered – and the coronavirus crisis might not be your first time!
+‘Where are you God?’ is a question, a cry, many of us have uttered!
 In the breakdown of a relationship, the diagnosis of a terminal disease – whenever life turns crap, we can feel the absence of God’s love, presence and hope.

 I’m sure that millions of Christians around the world, those who know the cost of following Jesus in the midst of persecution and trial, the question ‘Where are you God?’ is uttered often.
 When churches are closed, pastors arrested without trial and Christians are beaten, accused and even murdered, where on earth is God?